apify/actor-scraper/web-scraper/README.md

 - **`skipLinks(): AsyncFunction`**

-  Calling this function ensures that page links going from the current page will not be added to the request queue, even if they match [**Link selector**](#link-selector) and/or [**Pseudo-URLs**](#pseudo-urls) settings.
+  Calling this function ensures that page links from the current page will not be added to the request queue, even if they match the [**Link selector**](#link-selector) and/or [**Pseudo-URLs**](#pseudo-urls) settings.
   This is useful to programmatically stop recursive crawling, e.g. if you know there are no more interesting links on the current page to follow.

 - **`underscoreJs: Object`**

-  A reference to the <a href="https://underscorejs.org/" target="_blank">Underscore.js</a> object, which provides various utility functions that you might find useful.
+  A reference to the <a href="https://underscorejs.org/" target="_blank">Underscore.js</a> library, which provides various useful utility functions.
   This field is only available if the **Inject Underscore.js** option is enabled.

   Typically, the Underscore.js object is registered under a global variable called <code>_</code>.